mahermanns/jube-novice/index.md

 :::::: callout
 ## 🚧 Under Construction 🚧

-This lesson is still under construction---please be patient.
+This lesson is still under construction and will likely change abrubtly and frequently---please be patient.

 If you are looking for an introduction to the Jülich Benchmarking Environment (JUBE) in the meantime, feel free to head over to the [